greeeg/redefined.cloud/content/terms/load-balancer/index.en.md

 Load balancers can also decide to stop sending requests to a specific server if it's down: imagine a car accident on a specific lane.

-Benefits of using a load balancer:
+## Benefits of using a load balancer

 - Reduced downtime
 - Scalability